canonical/vanilla-framework/docs/base/forms.md

 ### Checkbox

-Use checkboxes to select one or more options, default checkboxes can appear in four states: both selected, unselected and disabled.
+Use checkboxes to select one or more options, default checkboxes can appear in three states: selected, unselected and disabled.

 <a href="/examples/base/forms/checkboxes/"
     class="js-example">